josephrclick/voice-transcribe/README.md

 - **Ctrl+Shift+Q**: Toggle Prompt Mode instantly
 - **Ctrl+D**: Open Performance Dashboard with comprehensive model information

-## Troubleshooting

-**"It's not recording!"**

-- Is your mic plugged in?
-(I'm not judging)
-- `pactl list short sources` - pick a working one
-- `pactl set-default-source <that_working_one>`

-**"Where's my transcript?"**

-- Did you actually say something?
-- Check your Deepgram API key
-- Is the internet on?

-**"Auto-paste isn't working!"**

-- Using Wayland?
-Install `wtype` for auto-paste or use Ctrl+V.
-- On X11?
-Make sure xdotool is installed and you clicked where you want to paste

-**"I see GTK warnings!"**

-- They're like participation trophies - everyone gets them, nobody wants them
-- `export GTK_THEME=Adwaita` if they really bug you

-**"Prompt Mode isn't working!"**

-- Did you add your OpenAI API key to .env?
-- Check if you have OpenAI credits
-- If enhancement fails, you still get the original transcript

 ## What's NOT Coming Soon

 - 🎯 VAD (Voice Activity Detection) - Buttons are fine, actually